Compagnie Générale Transatlantique

-Contrary to what its name suggests, the company was not content with operating just in the North Atlantic route.
+Contrary to what its name suggests, the company did not operate only on the North Atlantic route.
 It also offered service to Central America and even, for a time, the Pacific coast.
 From the beginning of the 20th century, it offered crossings between Marseille and Algiers, creating a tourist circuit in North Africa in the 1920s.
 In the 1930s, the company briefly became involved in aviation through Air France Translatlantique.
 Other than operating ocean liners, the company also had a significant fleet of cargo ships.
 The cargo service was started in the 1900s.

 The ocean liners of CGT were often symbolic works of art of their time; they were intended to represent an image of France abroad.
 The quality of services aboard, such as that of meals and wines, had attracted wealthy clientele, including Americans at the time of the Prohibition in the United States.
 Years after the company's demise, its heritage continues to attract collectors and is showcased in exhibitions.